 #13 Patatje Oorlog (War Fries)

-Where To Eat Best Dutch Fries
+Where To Eat the Best Dutch Fries

-When in Amsterdam, a popular spot for the best patatje oorlog fries is at Vlaams Friteshuis Vleminckx.
-This small shop that has been around for more than 50 years.
-That said, there are shops all over where you can get the classic snack – most often served in a paper cone with a small fork or toothpick.
-We personally like Heertje Friet, where they make fresh cut fries daily and you pick your sauce.
+That said, there are places all over Amsterdam where you can get this classic snack – most often served in a paper cone with a small fork or toothpick.
+We personally like Heertje Friet.

 #14 Borrel Nootje (Drink Nuts)

-Borrel Nootje are cocktail peanuts with a twist.
-While they don’t rank as top traditional Dutch cuisine, they should be on your Dutch food list of things to try.
-Rather than the peanuts being salted, each individual nut is coated with a crispy, spicy layer of flavor.
+Rather than being salted, each individual nut is coated with a crispy, spicy layer of flavor.
 There are several varieties including garlic and paprika.
 Just a warning: they are highly addictive; once we start eating them, we can’t stop!

-Where To Find Borrel Nootje in the Netherlands
+Where To Find Borrel Nootje

 #15 Netherlands Stroopwafel (Dutch Waffle)

 Not everything in the Netherlands is savory – and stroopwafels are proof of that!
-These sweet traditional Dutch cookies are made of two thin, Netherlands waffle wafers stuck together with just a bit of caramel syrup in between them.
-When heated slightly they become gloriously gooey – and rank as one of our favorite Netherlands desserts!
+These sweet traditional Dutch cookies are made of two thin waffle wafers and stuck together with caramel syrup.

 Best Stroopwafels in Amsterdam